orbitrs/docs/CONTENT_GAP_ANALYSIS.md

 The gap analysis will be conducted by:

 1.  **Reviewing Existing Documentation**: Systematically going through all current documentation outlined in `DOCUMENTATION_PLAN.md`.
-2.  **Comparing with Framework Features**: Cross-referencing documentation with the actual features, components, and capabilities of the Orbit framework, OrbitKit, and Orbiton CLI.
+2.  **Comparing with Framework Features**: Cross-referencing documentation with the actual features, components, and capabilities of the Orbit framework, component library, and Orbiton CLI.
 3.  **Analyzing User Needs**: Considering common questions, pain points, and areas where users (developers, designers) would require guidance (e.g., from GitHub issues, community discussions if available).
 4.  **Benchmarking (Optional)**: Comparing with documentation of similar UI frameworks for best practices and common topics.